gravitational/careers/challenges/sre/challenge.md

 It's safe to assume a working Docker environment will be available locally as well.

-Additional external dependencies are acceptable such as Terraform and minikube/k3d, but please ensure detecting or installing the required/missing dependencies is as low friction as possible for the user/reviewer.
+Additional external dependencies are acceptable, but please ensure detecting or installing the required/missing dependencies is as low friction as possible for the user/reviewer.